saylordotorg/course_hist311/Unit07.md

+---
+layout: default
+title: "HIST311: The Age of the Atlantic Slave Trade, 1500-1900"
+course_description: "An introduction to the history of the Atlantic slave trade from the 16th to the 20th century.
+Analyzes its causes as well as its long lasting effects on Africa, Europe, and the Americas."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Abolition** <span id="7"></span>
 *That the Atlantic slave trade would end was never a given.
 However, a number of forces in the late 1700s and early 1800s paved the way for the